arnholm/cpde_3rdparty/msvc/README.md

     build_boost.cmd

-This script clones from github and compiles it into static libraries.
-This build is quite length and requiring several GB
+This script clones from github and compiles boost into static libraries.
+This build is quite lengthy and requiring several GB of disk space

 Path | Value
  --- | ---